ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 I talked about many improvements in the execution engine that we will only unlock with Hot Chocolate 13.
 Still, we also have some practical use for the new execution engine features with Hot Chocolate 12.
 Specifically for APIs that use Entity Framework.
 In general, I always recommend letting the execution engine roam free and parallelize as needed.
 With Entity Framework, this can be achieved with DBContext pooling.
 But in some cases, this is not what people want or need for their specific use-case.

-With Hot Chocolate 12, you can now mark a resolver as serial and, by doing this, tell the execution engine that we need to synchronize this resolver.
-This is needed when using a single DBContext per request so that it is ensured that only one thread accesses a given DBContext at the same time.
+With Hot Chocolate 12, you can now mark a resolver as serial and, by doing this, tell the execution engine that it needs to synchronize a resolver.
+This is required when using a single DBContext instance per request so that it is ensured that only one thread accesses a given DBContext at the same time.

 You can mark a single resolver as serial or mark all async resolvers as serial by default.